Excalaibur

 1966

 Howard Hughes checks into Desert Inn on Thanksgiving Eve, planning to stay for ten days.
 Caesars Palace opens at a cost of $25 million.
-The apostrophe is omitted deliberately.
-"We wanted to create the feeling that everybody in the hotel was a Caesar," said J. Sarno, the creator of Caesars Palace and Circus Circus.
-Aladdin opens.
+The apostrophe is omitted.
+"We wanted to create the feeling that everybody in the hotel was a Caesar," said Jay Sarno, the creator of Caesars Palace and Circus Circus.

 1967

-Howard Hughes is still occupying the penthouse floor at the Desert Inn, and the hotel management decides to get rid of him, so they could rent the rooms to gamblers.
+Howard Hughes still lives in the penthouse floor at the Desert Inn, and the hotel management decides to get rid of him so they could rent the rooms to high rollers.
 Hughes, who "needed a place to sleep," buys the hotel from Moe Dalitz for $13.2 million in cash, paving the way to casino ownership by publicly traded corporations.
-He begins a shopping spree of $300 million which includes Castaways, Frontier, Landmark, Sands, and Silver Slipper in Las Vegas and Harold's Club in Reno.
-Hughes had sold his interest in his airline for $546,549,171, which was paid to him in cash (in one check).
-Hughes bought Silver Slipper because the light of its sign bothered him.
-"I want you to buy that place.
-That damned sign is driving me crazy.
-It goes round and round and round."
+He begins a casino shopping spree of $300 million which includes Castaways, Frontier, Landmark, Sands, and Silver Slipper in Las Vegas and Harold's Club in Reno.
+Hughes had sold his 78% interest in his TWA airline, which was paid to him in one check in the amount of $546,549,171.

 1969